|

 Hello Lesley,

 You have a nice camera.
 I believe what's happening is when you take a macro/close up photo, on auto or on the macro setting, your shutter speed is dropping (to get enough light).
 It's probably dropping too low for you to hand hold steadily.
 That's one reason.
 Solution is to set it at a shutter speed you can hand hold, like 1/250 to 1/400 of a sec. if you have Shutter priority.
 If as you say, the background is sharp and the flower is blurry you are missing the point of focus.
 In this case, set your camera to "SPOT" focus. (you will find that in your manual).
 Then when you focus make sure you press your shutter button partially down until it registers "focus".
 This means that a little lite will turn green.
 In your viewfinder if you have one.
 When you see it grab the focus then push the button all the way.
+Digital cameras need to be prefocused by pushing the button partially down / locking the focus/ then push all the way.
+It's really a very fast procedure.

 May 3, 2009